Walker Cup Results | WTOP

 |Foursomes

-Cole Hammer and Davis Thompson, U.S., def.
-Alex Fitzpatrick and Barclay Brown, GB&I, 1 up.

 Mark Power and John Murphy, GB&I, def.
-Quade Cummins and Austin Eckroat, U.S., 1 up.
+Pierceson Coody and John Pak, U.S., 1 up.

-Mac Meissner and Ricky Castillo, U.S., def.
-Jack Dyer and Matty Lamb, GB&I, 2 up.
+Ricky Castillo and William Mouw, U.S., def.
+Alex Fitzpatrick and Barclay Brown, 1 up.

+Angus Flanagan and Ben Schmidt, GB&I, halved with Cole Hammer and Davis Thompson, U.S.

-Angus Flanagan and Jake Bolton, GB&I, def.
-Stewart Hagestad and William Mouw, U.S., 1 up.
+Matty Lamb and Jack Dyer, GB&I, def.
+Stewart Hagestad and Tyler Strafaci, U.S., 6 and 5.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.